 The summer of 1996 Dianna and Ed Way purchased the property and school.
 The property was enhanced with additional space for children in the caretakers residence or what is now the White House Program.
 Minor renovations were made to it to accommodate the numbers of children who were enrolled in the programs.
 In 2017 Dianna Way, with the assistance of Arkansas State University History Department, prepared an Arkansas Register of Historic Places nomination.
 The nomination was under CRITERION A because Dr. McAdams was so active in the development of a professional medical community in Jonesboro.
 The house was listed in Arkansas Register of Historic Places on December 5, 2018.

 The Ways purchased the residence of Mr. and Mrs. William Byrd located next door at 212 East Nettleton in October of 2006.
 The house was originally built by Dr. and Mrs. Cohen in 1932 and later sold to the Byrd family.
 The property was renovated inside and out to serve children as young as 22 months in a Montessori environment.
 The Byrd House opened January of 2007 with 18 children enrolled and a staff of 3 teachers.
+In August of 2021, the Montessori School of Jonesboro was purchased by Fara and Jeremy Moore.
 All programs are licensed by the Department of Human Services, Child Care Licensure and Department of Health.